Battle of Mersa Matruh: Battle

 Due to a communication error, Auchinleck's order to withdraw did not reach Holmes until early in the morning of 28 June.
 Through the night, X Corps counter-attacked to the south to take the pressure off Gott, not realising that XIII Corps had already gone.
 A short discussion was held between Holmes and Auchinleck, in which Holmes decided that he could remain and hold on to the fortress as long as possible, attack eastwards on the coast road and fight through the 90th Light Division or break out in the night to the south.
 Auchinleck made it clear that X Corps was not to attempt to hold out in its defensive positions and he thought there was no point to try to fight east along the coast road.
 He ordered Holmes to divide his force into columns and break out to the south.
 They were to continue on for a few miles before turning east to make their way to El Alamein.

-That night X Corps assembled in small columns and broke out to the south.
+That night, X Corps assembled in small columns and broke out to the south.
 The Afrika Korps had moved on, leaving only the Italians and the 90th Light Division to invest Matruh.
-Fierce engagements primarily with Italian forces occurred as they drove through.
+Fierce engagements, primarily with Italian forces, occurred as they drove through.
 One of the columns picked a path that approached the Afrika Korps command section.
-Rommel's Kampfstaffel was engaged, and the staff officers themselves had to take up arms.
-After a time Rommel moved his headquarters south and away from the fighting.
+Rommel's Kampfstaffel was engaged and the staff officers had to defend themselves.
+After a time Rommel moved his headquarters southwards and away from the fighting.